Please stay home and avoid contact with others!

 - Close contact with an ill, laboratory-confirmed COVID-19 patient in the context of living with, being an intimate partner of, or caring for the person outside a health care facility.

-Mercy College continues to monitor the situation, and is working closely with Mercy Health, the Ohio Department of Health and other local resources as well as following the guidance of the CDC.
-The current plan for fall semester is for all lecture courses to be provided in the online environment.
+The current plan for the fall semester is to resume face-to-face classes for all courses that typically are delivered in person.
 Science, program skills/simulation labs will be carefully scheduled on campus, and clinical experiences will take place at each health facility as currently scheduled.
-Social distancing, temperature checks and other safety measures will be in place.
+Social distancing when possible and other safety measures will be in place.
 Please check your email frequently for updates.

 Yes, the College is part of Mercy Health, St. Vincent’s Medical Center and environmental services is aware that cleaning at this time is critical to stop/slow down the spread of all flu and cold-like illnesses.